hellowac/mapnik-wiki-zh-cn/Mapnik2.md

 ### mod_tile/renderd

 Supports Mapnik2 as of [r22900](http://trac.openstreetmap.org/changeset/22900)
-But requires a patch to the Makefile and moving to the side any non-mapnik2 headers.
+But (if using the ==2.0.0 release) requires a patch to the Makefile and moving to the side any non-mapnik2 headers.

 Here is the patch needed to the Makefile: